 - Apple pie (at a cafe called Winkels into the Jordaan, recommended by a former coworker who lived in Amsterdam for a while and also by Lealu, the guide on the walking tour I took earlier in the week).

-- Herring.
+- Herring (pictured up top).
 This was actually my first try.
 They served it on a plate with onions and pickles.
 It was pickled, and it tasted just like herring we used to have whenever my grandparents came to visit, except without the cream sauce.

 - Friets.
 No mayonnaise this time, or ketchup either.
 And these were the best friets I had anywhere in Belgium or the Netherlands.

 I said I was done with museums in Amsterdam, but I did hit a couple more: the Rembrandt house, where he lived for a while (before he went bankrupt) and the Amsterdam Museum.
 The Rembrandt House was better than I was expecting.
-When he went bankrupt, he had to sell the house and all his possessions, which were thoroughly inventoried, and the inventory has survived, meaning we have an accurate record of what he had in the house, so it’s been recreated to look much as it did when he owned it.
-They also did an interesting demonstration of etching, which was how Rembrandt was best known in his lifetime.
+When he went bankrupt, he had to sell the house and all his possessions.
+Everything from the sale was inventoried, and the inventory has survived.
+So we have an accurate record of what he had in the house, and it looks much as it did when he owned it.
+They also did an interesting demonstration of etching, which was the basis for Rembrandt’s reputation during his lifetime.
 The Amsterdam Museum gave a good rundown of the history of Amsterdam.

-I also climbed the tower of the Westerkerk for an impressive view of the city (pictures coming later).
+I also climbed the tower of the Westerkerk for an impressive view of the city.

 My flight to Oslo was scheduled to leave at 21:30 and arrive at 23.15.
 But when the plane arrived, they had trouble with the jet bridge and it took more than a half hour to get it working.
 (I felt even more sorry for the incoming passengers.)
 Anyway, TMALSS, I didn’t get to my airbnb apartment until close to 1:00.